meetjn/Web-Dev-Notes/README.md

 Why?
 If you use static site generation, you can defer the expensive operation of rendering a page to the build time so it only happens once.

+## Backend

+What are the types of communication?

+There are two types of communication Synchronous and Asynchronous communication

+Synchronous (Strong coupling)
+HTTP (REST/GraphQL)
+Websocket (debatable if sync or async)

+Asynchronous (Weak coupling)
+Messaging queues
+Pub subs
+Server-Sent Events
+Websocket (debatable if sync or async)